lumi-openlcoud/opencloud-docs/en/docs/development/cloud-development.md

 - Compatibility mode: The message body contains both plaintext and ciphertext to facilitate debugging and maintenance by developers;
 - Safe mode: The message body is pure ciphertext, requires developers to encrypt and decrypt, has a high safety factor.

-> **Note**: presently, only the "plain text mode" is supported.
+> **Note**: Presently, only the "plain text mode" is supported.
 Developers are instructed to use clear text mode.

 ![消息服务器配置](http://cdn.cnbj2.fds.api.mi-img.com/cdn/aiot/doc-images/en/development/doc-cloud-development/message-subscribe.png)